NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ### Page 1: Quick Project Summary
 - General Information:
     - Powdery mildew caused by Podosphaera clandestina affects cherry trees.
-It appears as a white or grayish powder on leaves, causing curling, yellowing, and premature leaf drop.
+It appears as a white or greyish powder on leaves, causing curling, yellowing, and premature leaf drop.
 The disease thrives in warm, dry conditions with poor air circulation.
     - Management includes improving air flow through pruning, planting resistant varieties, and using fungicides at the first sign of symptoms.
 Severe cases can weaken trees and reduce fruit quality.
     - Visual criteria for infected leaves include:
         - Light-green, circular lesions on either leaf surface